Kair0s3/Rightup/2022/Dec/STF/TickTock.md

 print("Username is " + username)
 ```

 > Initially, the `string.ascii_letters + string.digits` was replaced with ascii characters containing `a-zA-Z0-9` and all other special characters.
 But after obtaining the username, we can see that only alphanumeric values are used.
-Hence it was changed.
+Hence it was changed to reduce time needed.

 So, this essentially checks from e.g. `XAAAAAAAAA` where `X` are the values from `a-zA-Z0-9`.
 And this continues for each of the indexes until we see the following output.